Rutwik99/Scrapping-of-books/README.md

-# Scrapping-of-books
+# Scrapping of Books from a website
+- This is part of our ITWS course.
-Scrapping of bestseller books from amazon website
+- It involved scrapping of bestseller books from amazon website(India and International).
+- We used the BeautifulSoup Module in python for scrapping.

 `com_bestseller.py` will scrap from https://amazon.com website